-- a merger of Synchronoss after which our own stockholders own 50% or less of the surviving corporation or its parent company; - · a sale of all or substantially all of our assets; - a proxy contest that results in the replacement of more than one-half of our directors over a 24 month period; or - an acquisition of 50% or more of our outstanding stock by any person or group, other than a person related to Synchronoss, such as a holding company owned by our stockholders.
+- a merger of Synchronoss after which our own stockholders own 50% or less of the surviving corporation or its parent company; - · a sale of all or substantially all of our assets; - a proxy contest that results in the replacement of more than one-half of our directors over a 24-month period; or - an acquisition of 50% or more of our outstanding stock by any person or group, other than a person related to Synchronoss, such as a holding company owned by our stockholders.

 Automatic Option Grant Program.
-On October 21, 2005, our board of directors approved a program of automatic option grants for non-employee directors on the terms specified below:
+On October 21, 2005, our board of directors approved a program of automatic option grants for non-employee directors under the 2006 Equity Incentive Plan on the terms specified below:

-- Each non-employee director will receive an initial option for 25,000 shares.
+- Each non-employee director who first joins our board of directors after the effective date of the 2006 Equity Incentive Plan will receive an initial option for 25,000 shares.
 The initial grant of this option will occur when the director takes office.
-The option will vest in three equal annual installments. - Each January beginning with January of 2007, each non-employee director who will continue to be a director will automatically be granted an option for 10,000 shares of our common stock.
+The option will vest in three equal annual installments. - Each January beginning with January of 2007, each non-employee director who will continue to be a director after that meeting will automatically be granted an option for 10,000 shares of our common stock.
 However, a new non-employee director who is receiving the initial option will not receive this option in the same calendar year.
-The option will vest in equal monthly installments over the one year period following the option grant. - A non-employee director's option granted under this program will become fully vested upon a change in control of Synchronoss. - The exercise price of each non-employee director's option will be equal to the fair market value of our common stock on the option grant date.
+The option will vest in equal monthly installments over the one-year period following the option grant. - A non-employee director's option granted under this program will become fully vested upon a change in control of Synchronoss. - The exercise price of each non-employee director's option will be equal to the fair market value of our common stock on the option grant date.
 A director may pay the exercise price by using cash, shares of common stock that the director already owns, or an immediate sale of the option shares through a broker designated by us.
-The non-employee director's options have a 10 year term, except that they expire one year after the director leaves the board of directors.
+The non-employee director's options have a 10-year term, except that they expire one year after the director leaves the board of directors.